jasonhanks/k8v/README.md

   * Services
   * StatefulSet

-If you want a specific set of resource types to search you can do that using the -r | --resource option.
+If you want a specific set of resource types to search you can do that using the -r | --resource option (multiple -r options are supported for various resource types).
-These resources will be displayed in the order they are requested on the command line:

-    # show all services and ingresses in the default namespace with names matching "heimdall" in a specific order
+    # show all services in the default namespace with names matching "nginx"
-    $ k8v -r service -r ingress heimdall service/default/heimdall (type=LoadBalancer cluster_ip=10.43.39.132  ports=[80:80/TCP nodeport=30242443:443/TCP nodeport=32661])
+    $ k8v -r service -r deployment nginx service/default/nginx (type=ClusterIP cluster_ip=10.96.134.184 ports=[80=80/TCP ])
-    ingress/default/heimdall (host=dashboard.k.hazil.net [/=heimdall:80] )
+    deployment/default/nginx-deployment (labels=[app=nginx] replicas=2/2 upd=2 avail=2 strategy=RollingUpdate max_surge=25% max_unavailable=25% generation=1)

 ## Output formats